George9897/CSC207TeamProject/Phase2/README.md

             - See a "You Win" message.
             - the Scoring system will calculate your score this game
             - go to You Win page

+# Mine game
+    In Mine game(or Minesweeper), the player must follow the rules that pops up after entering.
+    Detailed rules for Mine:
+                            1. Its a 16 * 16 board that has hidden booms under tiles, and each time the player single tap will open a tile to reveal its true identity.

+                            2. There are five states for one tile: Gray, Gray with flag, Number, White, and pink lighting
+                                Gray: This tile is yet to be opened.
+                                Gray with flag: This tile is flagged to mark as a possible boom.
+                                Number: This tile is safe and is opened, but there are boom(s) hidden in the surrounding 3 - 8 tiles.
+The number of hidden booms is represented by this number.
+                                White: This tile is opened and safe and no boom around.
+                                Pink lighting: This tile is opened and it is a boom.

+                            3. The player's double tap will flag any closed(Gray) tiles or dismiss an existing flag tile.

+                            4. Every single safe tile must be opened and every single boom must be flagged to win the game.
+## Mine Setting
+    There are three difficulties for Mine: Easy, Medium and Hard.
+The player will need to select one and press CONFIRM AND PLAY to enter the game.

+## Mine Score
+    The difficulty of this game and the efficiency of the player largely determined the score after he/she finish the game(if opened a boom tile, then the score is automatically -1).
+The player's initial score will be 1000 time of the number of booms(difficulty), but each second after confirming to play will cause a -0.5% deduction of the score, so be quick and careful!

+## Mine game page
+    Quit
+        Sometimes the game can be challenging, and you might want to quit the game before or after you win.
+So, if you tap the "Quit" button, we will save the game for you and quit to the main page.

 #### Scoring system:
     After you solve the puzzle, you enter Scoring system page.